ThorIgor/quote_extraction_spancat/annotation/README.md

   -l None, --label None
                         Comma-separated label(s) to annotate or text file with one label per line -e None, --exclude None
-                        Comma-separated list of dataset IDs whose annotations to exclude -b 64, --batch-size 64
+                        Dataset name or comma-separated list of dataset IDs whose annotations to exclude -b 64, --batch-size 64
-                        Batch size for cleanlab socres computing -U, --unsegmented     Don't get only parts with quotes
+                        Batch size for cleanlab socres computing -a None, --author None
+                        Name of annotator
 ```
 </details>